smallsco/macstodon/README.md

 Extra special thanks to:
 [Dan](https://mastodon.lol/@billgoats) - for the inspiration to work on this project
 [Mingo](https://oldbytes.space/@mingo) - for [suggesting the name](https://oldbytes.space/@mingo/109316322622806248)
-[MhzModels](https://mastodon.art/@mhzmodels) - for the beautiful logo at the top of this README
+[MhzModels](https://mastodon.art/@mhzmodels) - for the beautiful logo at the top of this README, and the Macstodon application icon!